 - Subscription Order AOV and Subscription Gross Margin per Order are important metrics to compare vs non-subscription orders.
 If you are offering a discount or lower priced products with a subscription it is important to make sure you are still hitting your margin goals.

-- Churn rate is calculated as the number of active subscription days divided by the number of available subscription days.
+- Churn rate is calculated using a formula which takes into account the number of active subscription days and the number of available subscription days.

 - A good benchmark for churn rate is having at least 66% of your subscriptions still active after 3 months, and at least 50% of your subscriptions active after 6 months.
 The Subscription Status by Start Month Look allows you to see how many subscriptions are still active out of all subscriptions started in a given month.